 Congratulations!
 You are one step closer to the completion of your program!
-By now, you have put significant effort into your degree and have enrolled in you final semester of study for your current program.
-Now it is time to apply for Program Exit.
+By now, you have put significant effort into your degree and have enrolled in your final semester of study for your current program.
+Now it is time to apply for Program Exit!

 Please keep in mind that requesting and receiving your diploma or certificate is not automatic, and you must complete the Program Exit process in order to do so.